core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Version -03 to -04 ## {#sec-03-04}

 * Removal of sections about key usage limits

+* Editorial improvements and clarifications.

+* Include EDHOC-KeyUpdate() in methods for rekeying

 ## Version -02 to -03 ## {#sec-02-03}